vuberezin/Parted-Explorer-Create-Delete-Resize-Partitions/README.md

-# Parted Explorer: Create/Delete/Resize Partitions in Linux
+# Parted Explorer: Create/Delete/Resize partitions in Linux
 a simple program that uses the Qt-5.15 framework and Libparted